Iași: Capital of Moldavia

 Around 1564, Prince Alexandru Lăpușneanu moved the Moldavian capital from Suceava to Iași.
-Between 1561 and 1563, a school and a Lutheran church were founded by the Greek adventurer Prince, Ioan Iacob Heraclid.
+Between 1561 and 1563, a school and a Lutheran church were founded by the Greek adventurer prince, Ioan Iacob Heraclid.

-In 1640, Vasile Lupu established the first school in which the Romanian language replaced Greek, and set up a printing press in the Byzantine Trei Ierarhi Monastery (Monastery of the Three Hierarchs; built 1635–39).
+In 1640, Vasile Lupu established the first school in which the Romanian replaced Greek, and set up a printing press in the Byzantine Trei Ierarhi Monastery (Monastery of the Three Hierarchs; built 1635–39).
 Between 15 September – 27 October 1642, the city hosted the Synod of Iași (also referred to as the Synod of Jassy).
 In 1643, the first volume ever printed in Moldavia was published in Iași.

 The city was often burned down and looted by the Tatars (in 1513, 1574, 1577, 1593), by the Ottomans in 1538, the Cossacks and Tartars (1650), or the Poles (1620, 1686).
 In 1734, it was hit by the plague.
 The city was also affected by famine (1575, 1724, 1739–1740), or large local fires (1725, 1735, 1753, 1766, 1785), propagated by many buildings that were built on wooden structures.

 It was through the Treaty of Jassy that the sixth Russo-Turkish War was brought to a close in 1792.
 A Greek revolutionary manoeuvre and occupation under Alexander Ypsilanti (Αλέξανδρος Υψηλάντης) and the Filiki Eteria (Φιλική Εταιρία) (1821, at the beginning of the Greek War of Independence) led to the storming of the city by the Turks in 1822.
 In 1844 a severe fire affected much of the city.

 Mid–19th century to 20th century

 Between 1564 and 1859, the city was the capital of Moldavia; then, between 1859 and 1862, both Iași and Bucharest were de facto capitals of the United Principalities of Moldavia and Wallachia.
 In 1862, when the union of the two principalities was recognised under the name of Romania, the national capital was established in Bucharest.
 For the loss caused to the city in 1861 by the removal of the seat of government to Bucharest the constituent assembly voted 148,150 lei to be paid in ten annual instalments, but no payment was ever made.

 During World War I, Iași was the capital of a much reduced Romania for two years, following the Central Powers' occupation of Bucharest on 6 December 1916.
 The capital was returned to Bucharest after the defeat of Imperial Germany and its allies in November 1918.
-In November–December 1918 Iași hosted the Iași Conference.
+In November–December 1918 Iași hosted the Jassy Conference.